CDH-SC/ruskin/README.md

 * Terminal 3 : Builds the webapp to the dist directory to be served by the Express server
   * ```cd <path>/ruskin/ruskin-angular/```
   * ```ng build --watch```
-* The Michael Field application should now be available at http://localhost:3000/home
+* The John Ruskin application should now be available at http://localhost:3000/home

 ### Creating Documentation
 * Install compdoc package